quil-lang/qvm/README.md

 Instructions can be found [here](https://github.com/rigetticomputing/qvm/wiki).

 ## Installing using Docker
-If you have docker installed and have been added to our private Dockerhub (ask Will, Robert, or Spike for this) then you can use docker to set up a local copy of the QVM with only a few commands and no other installation.
+If you have docker installed and have been added to our private Dockerhub then you can use docker to set up a local copy of the QVM with only a few commands and no other installation.
 First pull the docker image
 ```
 docker pull rigetticomputing/qvm
 ```